Why Don't You Love Me (Beyoncé song): Live performances

 The song was performed during Beyoncé and Jay-Z's co-headlining On the Run Tour (2014).
 Throughout the performance of the song, Beyoncé stopped performing several times watching the crowd while fans were blowing her hair.
 Rebecca Thomas of the MTV News felt that the performance of the song "seemed to reopen old wounds".
 Kat Bein from the Miami New Times described the performance as one of the most dramatic moments of the concert further hailing it as "one of the rawest things we've ever seen at a stadium show".

+The song was also performed as part of her Cowboy Carter Tour in 2025, alongside "Ya Ya".

 Use in visual media and Grace Potter's cover

-In her second commercial for HDTV manufacturer Vizio, Knowles is shown battling herself for a guy's attention.
-The mini video was set to "Why Don't You Love Me" and it was directed by Jake Nava, who previously directed music videos for Knowles' "Crazy in Love" (2003) and "Single Ladies" (2008) amongst others.
-Knowles explained the concept of the commercial to Rap-Up, "The concept today is basically someone's watching the television and I've decided to step in their living room and perform especially for them.
+In her second commercial for HDTV manufacturer Vizio, Beyoncé is shown battling herself for a guy's attention.
+The mini video was set to "Why Don't You Love Me" and it was directed by Jake Nava, who previously directed music videos for Beyoncé's "Crazy in Love" (2003) and "Single Ladies" (2008) amongst others.
+Beyoncé explained the concept of the commercial to Rap-Up, "The concept today is basically someone's watching the television and I've decided to step in their living room and perform especially for them.
 The TV looks so wonderful, they're ignoring me so I'm stepping it up and I'm trying to perform harder and it doesn't matter, the TV is better."
 The spot premiered on Thanksgiving Day on November 24, 2010.
-A writer of Rap-Up commented that Knowles "[brought] her alter ego Sasha Fierce back from the dead", and that she faces her "toughest competition yet—herself."
+A writer of Rap-Up commented that Beyoncé "[brought] her alter ego Sasha Fierce back from the dead", and that she faces her "toughest competition yet—herself."

 In late April 2011, Grace Potter from the American rock band Grace Potter and the Nocturnals sang a rootsy acoustic rendition of "Why Don't You Love Me" along with strategic handclaps and drummer Matthew Burr's backbeat.
 Potter said that choosing to cover "Why Don't You Love Me" was easy because she is "big-voiced".
 She elaborated: "As I was watching the video, I was watching for the visual candy.
 Then I slowly began falling in love with the song."
 Jessica Letkemann of Billboard magazine complimented the cover, writing: "[the band] may usually rock with a 60s feel while Texas-born Beyoncé is a queen of R&B, but one thing the two women undoubtedly have in common is an amazing set of pipes."